When Is the Best Time

 - There are no facilities at the viewpoint

-- It’s a 15-20 minutes hike from the parking lot to the viewpoint
+- It’s a very short walk/hike from the parking lot to the viewpoint

-- Bring a bottle of water for everyone; it’s getting very hot
+- Bring a bottle of water for everyone as it’s getting very hot

 - Hampton Inn & Suites: Excellent hotel!
 Slightly higher rates than the La Quinta but brand new and with a room layout like a small apartment.
 Comfortable bed and very clean.
 Great free breakfast choices!